mwlon/pcodec/README.md

 The Total Cents dataset is very intricate and still sees improvement for high compression levels.
-But most data, like the heavy-tail integers dataset, is already well-compressed by level 6 or so.
+But most data, like the Heavy-tail Integers dataset, is already well-compressed by level 6 or so.
-Each of these datasets is 7.6MB uncompressed.

 ## Usage